Financial

 Low-End Cost: ~ $750,000

 If we launch from a host property with housing and learning spaces already in place, we can begin with a significantly smaller start-up budget.
-This covers things like vans/busses, backpacking gear, program setup, and pre-launch staff salaries.
+This covers things like vans/buses, backpacking gear, program setup, and pre-launch staff salaries.

 High-End Cost: ~ $8,000,000